mwherman2000/neo-csharpcoe/competitions/NPCEntAppCompetitions/DrivingDotNetResurgenceWithNEOBlockchain.md

    * Enterprise-class distributed application development has been impossible on first generation blockchain platforms (e.g. Bitcoin) and very difficult on second generation blockchain platforms (e.g. Ethereum).
    * Third generation blockchain platforms (i.e. the NEO Blockchain) for the first time are providing blockchain developers with the flexibility and power needed to model their Smart Data their way and not be restricted by programming environments like Ethereum/Solidity that hobble developers with unnecessary restraints (aka [*training wheels*](https://www.linkedin.com/feed/update/urn:li:activity:6380122600697319425/)).

-   The NEO Blockchain, together with the Microsoft .NET, C#, and Visual Studio platform, is the first and only blockchain platform capable of supporting enterprise-class distributed application development on a blockchain.
+   The NEO Blockchain, together with Microsoft Azure, .NET, C# and Visual Studio, is the first and only blockchain platform capable of supporting enterprise-class distributed application development on a blockchain.

 * Support the NEO Blockchain Enterprise Distributed Applications Competition #1

   * The [NEO Blockchain Enterprise Distributed Applications Competition #1](2018XXXXNPCEntAppCompetition1.md) is described in detail in the [competition description](2018XXXXNPCEntAppCompetition1.md) found [here](2018XXXXNPCEntAppCompetition1.md).
   * The [NEO Blockchain C# Developers Center of Excellence](https://github.com/mwherman2000/neo-csharpcoe/blob/master/competitions/NPCEntAppCompetitions/DrivingDotNetResurgenceWithNEOBlockchain.md#what-is-the-neo-blockchain-c-developers-center-of-excellence) is looking for a sponsor to help support this competition in the following ways:
     * Co-marketing, advertising, and promotion
+    * Judging for Category 1 - Best Enterprise Distributed Application Prize
-    * Judging (1 person at the close of submissions - end of May 2018)
+      * 1 person at the close of submissions - end of May 2018
+    * Judging for Category 2 - Azure Enterprise Distributed Application Prize
+      * 3 people at the close of submissions - end of May 2018
-    * Financial support of the prize pool: total of USD$10,000 for MSFT FY2018 (as described in the [competition description](2018XXXXNPCEntAppCompetition1.md) mentioned above)
+    * Financial support of the prize pool: total of USD$15,000 for MSFT FY2018 (as described in the [competition description](2018XXXXNPCEntAppCompetition1.md) mentioned above)

 ## Appendix A - Evidence of the NEO Blockchain's Presence and Success in the Worldwide Developer Community